FeatureBaseDB/tools/imagine/README.md

 enormous static data files.
 Indexes and fields within them can be specified in a TOML file.

+## Invocation

+The `imagine` utility takes command line options, followed by one or more spec files, which are TOML files containing specs.

+What `imagine` does with the spec files is controlled by the following behavior options:

+*  `--describe`             describe the specs
+*  `--verify string`        index structure validation: create/error/purge/update/none
+*  `--generate`             generate data as specified by workloads
+*  `--delete`               delete specified fields

+Invoked without behavior options, or with only `--describe`, `imagine` will describe the indexes and workloads from its spec files, and terminate.
+If one or more of verify, generate, or delete is provided, it will do those in order.

+The following verification options exist:

+* `create`: Attempts to create all specified indexes and fields, errors out if any already existed.
+* `error`: Verify that indexes and fields exist, error out if they don't.
+* `purge`: Delete all existing indexes and fields, then try to create them.
+Error out if either part of this fails.
+* `update`: Try to create any missing indexes or fields.
+Error out if this fails.
+* `none`: Do no verification.
+(Workloads will still check for index/field existence.)

+The default for `--verify` is determined by other parameters; if `--delete` is present, and `--generate` is not, the default verification is "none" (there's no point in verifying that things exist right before deleting them), otherwise the default verification is "error".

+The following options change how `imagine` goes about its work:

+*  `--column-scale int`     scale number of columns provided by specs
+*  `--cpu-profile string`   record CPU profile to file
+*  `--dry-run`              dry-run; describe what would be done
+*  `--host string`          host name for Pilosa server (default "localhost")
+*  `--mem-profile string`   record allocation profile to file
+*  `--port int`             host port for Pilosa server (default 10101)
+*  `--prefix string`        prefix to use on index names
+*  `--row-scale int`        scale number of rows provided by specs
+*  `--time`                 report on time elapsed for operations

-## Global settings
+## Spec files

-The following global settings exist:
+The following global settings exist for each spec:

 * densityscale: A density scale factor used to determine the precision used for density computations.
 Density scale should be a power of two.
   Higher density scales will take longer to compute and process.
 (The operation is O(log2(N)).)
 * prefix: A preferred prefix to use for index names.
 If absent, `imaginary` is used.
 The `--prefix` command line option overrides this.
 * version: The string "1.0".
 The intent is that future versions of the tool will attempt to ensure that a given spec produces identical results.
   If a later version would change the results from a spec, it should do so only when a different string is specified here.
 However, *this guarantee is not yet in force*.
 The software is still in an immature state, and may change output significantly during development.
 * seed: A default PRNG seed, used for indexes/fields that don't specify their own.

+A spec can specify two other kinds of things, indexes and workloads.
+Indexes describe the data that will go in a Pilosa index, such as the index's name, size (in columns), and number of fields.
+Workloads describe specific patterns of creating and inserting data in fields.

+When multiple specs are provided, they are combined.
+Indexes and fields are merged; any conflicts between them are an error, and `imagine` will report such errors and then stop.
+Workloads are concatenated, with specs processed in command-line order.

+### Indexes

-Indexes are defined in a top-level array, usually written as `[[indexes]]`.
+Indexes are defined in a top-level map, using the index name as the key.
+Each index would typically be written as `[indexes.indexname]`.

-## Redesign Notes

-This is not yet implemented, but I have to put the notes down somewhere.

-Specs are to be divided into two categories; `data` specs define the types and contents of indexes and fields (cache type or size, number of rows, number of columns).
-Then `workload` specs define operations to insert data within those fields.

-When one or more specs are parsed, they are combined to provide a single unified `data` spec (which must be consistent), and a series of `workload` specs.
-Then, `imagine` will:

-    * Verify the consistency of the specs (that all workloads specify operations which make sense on the given fields, for instance).
-    * Verify that fields or indexes exist and match the `data` spec.
-If they don't, it will either abort or create them.
-    * Execute each workload in turn, reporting performance statistics.

-Optionally, `imagine` can delete indexes or fields before creating them, or after populating them, or just delete them and stop there.

-If `imagine` can't continue (for instance, a field already exists but doesn't match the spec), it aborts.

-Workloads want some kind of nesting functionality to allow a clear distinction between parallel and successive operations.

-## Indexes

 Each index has settings, plus field entries under the index.
 Fields are a mapping of names to field specifications.

 * name: The index's name.
 (This will be prefixed later.)
 * description: A longer description of the index's purpose within a set.
 * columns: The number of columns.
 * seed: A default PRNG seed to use for fields that don't specify their own.
-    * threadCount: Number of importer threads.
-(Experimental feature for internal benchmarking work.)

 ### Fields

 Fields can take several kinds, specified as "type".
 Defined types:
-    * "set" => The default "set" field type, where rows correspond to specific values.
+* `set`: The default "set" field type, where rows correspond to specific values.
-    * "mutex" => The "mutex" field type, which is like a set, only it enforces that only one row is set per column.
+* `mutex`: The "mutex" field type, which is like a set, only it enforces that only one row is set per column.
-    * "bsi" => The binary-representation field type, usable for range queries.
+* `bsi`: The binary-representation field type, usable for range queries.

 All fields share some common parameters:

-    * columns: the number of columns to populate. default: populate the entire field, using the index's columns.
-Must not be higher than the index's number of columns.
-    * columnOrder: "linear", "stride" or "permute" (default linear).
-Indicates whether column values should be generated sequentially or in permuted order.
-    * stride: The stride to use with a columnOrder of "stride".
-    * zipfV, zipfS: the V/S values used for a Zipf distribution of values.
+* `zipfV`, `zipfS`: the V/S values used for a Zipf distribution of values.
-    * seed: The PRNG seed to use for this field.
-Defaults to the index's seed.
-    * min, max: Minimum and maximum values.
+* `min`, `max`: Minimum and maximum values.
 For BSI fields, this is the value range; for set/mutex fields, it's the range of rows that will be potentially generated.
-    * sourceIndex: An index to use for values; the value range will be the source index's column range.
+* `sourceIndex`: An index to use for values; the value range will be the source index's column range.
 If source index has 100,000 columns, this is equivalent to "min: 0, max: 99999".
-    * density: The field's base density of bits set.
+* `density`: The field's base density of bits set.
 For a set, this density applies to each row independently; for a mutex or BSI field, it determines how many columns should have a value set.
 (If a stride is also specified, only the columns determined by the stride are checked, but density is also checked to decide which ones to set.)
-    * valueRule: "linear" or "zipf".
+* `valueRule`: "linear" or "zipf".
 Exact interpretation varies by field type, but "linear" indicates that all rows should have the same density of values, while "zipf" indicates that they should follow a Zipf distribution.
-    * rowOrder: "linear" or "permute" (default linear).
-Determines the order in which row values are computed, for set fields, or whether to permute generated values, for mutex or BSI fields.

 #### Set/Mutex Fields

 Set and mutex fields can also configure a cache type:

-    * cache: Cache type, one of "lru" or "none".
+* `cache`: Cache type, one of "lru" or "none".

 ##### Set Fields